vitabaks/pgbackrest_auto/README.md

                     incr backup: 20220611-000004F_20220614-000003D
         This is the name of SET: 20220611-000004F_20220614-000003D

---backup-host=HOST
-        pgBacRest repository ip address (Use SSH Key-Based Authentication) localhost [default]

 --pgver=VERSION
         PostgreSQL cluster (instance) version [ optional ] by default, the PostgreSQL version will be determined from the pgbackrest info

 --dummy-dump
         Verify that data can be read out.
-Check with pg_dump >> /dev/null
+Check with pg_dump

 --checksums
         Check data checksums